httpwg/http-extensions/draft-ietf-httpbis-immutable.md

 # IANA Considerations

-[RFC7234] sections 7.1 and 7.1.2 require registration of the immutable extension in the "Hypertext Transfer Protocol (HTTP) Cache Directive Registry" with IETF Review.
+Section 7.1 of [RFC7234] requires registration of the immutable extension in the "Hypertext Transfer Protocol (HTTP) Cache Directive Registry" with IETF Review.